cakevm/intellij-huff-plugin/README.md

 ![IDE example](./.github/ide_example.png)

 ## Installation
+The plugin is available in the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/25782-huff-language).
+You can install it directly from the IDE by searching for "Huff Language".
+As alternative, you can download the latest release from the [releases page](https://github.com/cakevm/intellij-huff-plugin/releases) and install it manually.

 ## Status of development
 Lexing and parsing of Huff files and basic syntax highlighting is working.